-- Approve in full. - Approve subject to the fulfilment of certain conditions.
-Conditions are requirements that must be met by the recognised college prior to the admission of a student onto the research programme. - Approve subject to minor amendments to be completed as soon as possible and suggested recommendations for improvement which should be considered by the recognised college at its discretion. - Withhold approval pending further consultation with the recognised college.
+- a) Approve in full. - b) Approve subject to the fulfilment of certain conditions.
+Conditions are requirements, which must be met by the Recognised College prior to the admission of a student onto the research programme. - c) Approve subject to minor amendments to be completed as soon as possible and suggested recommendations for improvement which should be considered by the Recognised College at its discretion. - d) Withhold approval pending further consultation with the Recognised College.

-Recognised colleges should refer to the following for guidance: NUI (2013) Quality Assurance for Collaborative and Transnational Provision of Academic Programmes Leading to NUI Qualifications and QQI (2012) Policy for Collaborative Programmes, Transnational Programmes and Joint Awards.
+Recognised Colleges should refer to the following for guidance: NUI (2013), Quality Assurance for Collaborative and Transnational Provision of Academic Programmes Leading to NUI Qualifications and IHEQN (2013), Guidelines for the Approval, Monitoring and Review of Collaborative and Transnational Provision